Featured Pros for Landscape design

 Landscape design is a great way to make the most of your property’s outdoor space.
 A beautiful garden is more than just something to look at: it can add up to 15% to the value of your property, and so whether or not you’ve got a green thumb it is definitely worth exploring your options.
 A landscape designer can turn your garden space, whatever size or shape it might be, into a wonderful addition to your property.

 When it comes to planning, landscaping and architecture it pays to take the time to find an ideal, qualified hire.
 Plentific can help you find the best options in your local area: the Plentific website can quickly generate a bespoke contact list of tradesmen nearby that offer the services you need, and each will have a Plentific profile displaying their qualifications, experience and customer reviews.
 The Plentific Dashboard makes managing projects and messaging Pros simple, while the Plentific Wallet makes online payments completely secure.
-Finally, by hiring a ‘verified’ professional on Plentific, you will also gain the Plentific Guarantee, which will cover your entire project.
+Best of all, each and every job booked via Plentific will be covered by the Plentific Guarantee.
 Whatever your job might be, or however large your garden might be, Plentific is here to help you find your ideal hire.

 What do I need to know about landscape design?